 NB For convenience and brevity the following sections refer only to drinking, as this is likely to be the major source of problems.
 It is understood that, wherever possible, the University will adopt a similar approach to helping employees with other problems of drug dependency.

-Any employee who suspects that a colleague has a drink problem that is affecting his/her work should consult the Directorate of Human Resources for guidance and advice.
+Any employee who suspects that a colleague has a drink problem that is affecting their work should consult the Chief People Officer (or in their absence Deputy Director, People Operations) for guidance and advice.

-The line manager’s role is to monitor job performance and if in doubt as to the reason for deterioration in job performance to facilitate referral to the Directorate of Human Resources or the Occupational Health Department.
-An employee may choose to confide in a Dean of Faculty/Director or senior manager about his/her alcohol problem but should never be put under pressure to do so.
+The line manager’s role is to monitor job performance and if in doubt as to the reason for deterioration in job performance to facilitate referral to the People Directorate or Occupational Health.
+An employee may choose to confide in a PVC/Director of the Faculty/Director or a senior manager about their alcohol problem but should never be put under pressure to do so.
 Employees who wish to confide their problem will be offered help that could include professional counselling.

-Staff who are subject to disciplinary action for behaviour related to alcohol abuse may be referred to the Occupational Health Department.
-At this stage the employee will be informed of his/her right to union representation and, if appropriate, given the choice of following the normal disciplinary procedures or the treatment option.
+Staff who are subject to disciplinary action for behaviour related to alcohol abuse may be referred to Occupational Health.
+At this stage the employee will be informed of their right to union representation and, if appropriate, given the choice of following the normal disciplinary procedures or the treatment option.

 If the employee refuses appropriate treatment for an alcohol problem, this in itself is not a disciplinary matter.
-However, the employee will be expected to perform his/her job in a manner satisfactory to his/her Dean of Faculty/Director and will be subject to normal disciplinary measures if he/she fails to do this.
+However, the employee will be expected to perform their job in a manner satisfactory to their PVC/Director of the Faculty/Director and will be subject to normal disciplinary measures if they fail to do this.

 The responsibility for accepting treatment will remain with the individual employee.